Ebiroll/qemu_esp32/README.md

    3:	0000a0        	jx	a0
    6:	000081        	l32r	a8, fffc0008 <jump+0xfffc0008>
    9:	0008e0        	callx8	a8
    c:	f01d      	    retw.n
 ```

 #Results
 I got my ESP32-dev board from Adafruit.
 I have made two dumps and mapped the dumps into the files rom.bin & rom1.bin
 It actually runs from the rom dump.

-Amazing. :-)
-wsr.memctl does not work but it the exception could be patched in qemu.
+However the instruction wsr.memctl does not work but can be patched like this in qemu.

 ```
 static bool gen_check_sr(DisasContext *dc, uint32_t sr, unsigned access)